xjsender/haoide-vscode/README.md

 # haoide-vscode README

-haoide-vscode is migrated from haoide, so far, it just supports lightning component completion and not released to vscode marketplace, more and more feat ures will be delivered in the next months.
+haoide-vscode is migrated from haoide, so far, it just supports lightning component completion and not released to vscode marketplace, more and more features will be delivered in the next months.

 ## Features